Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown below, the same 0x87d10194 error was shown in the Intune portal when investigating why my device had issues accessing Onedrive

-Of course, Bitlocker and Secure Boot were definitely enabled and my device was already rebooted multiple times.
+Of course, Bitlocker and Secure Boot were definitely enabled, and my device had already been rebooted multiple times.
 Manage-Bde also shows the hard disk as fully encrypted and with protection on.

 Bitlocker wasn’t showing any issues!
 The same goes for Secure Boot because the command: confirm-securebootUEFI is showing us the True status

-I just couldn’t comprehend why it was giving me compliancy issues out of a sudden.
-Let’s perform some basic troubleshooting steps and let’s try to get to the bottom of this weird issue, shall we?
+I just couldn’t comprehend why it was suddenly giving me compliancy issues.
+Let’s perform some basic troubleshooting steps and try to get to the bottom of this weird issue, shall we?

 3. Troubleshooting part 1